shjborage/Reveal-Plugin-for-Xcode/README.md

 ## Issue
 *	When using `Inspect ith Reveal`, if your simulator can't lanuch within 5 seconds, it's will alert an error.
 Thus, you can alse use Debug->`Attach to Reveal` after your app launched.

+* If the plugin is not successfully loaded, it's possible your Xcode version is not supported, Add the build UUIDs for the versions of Xcode you wish to support to `DVTPlugInCompatibilityUUIDs` in `Info.plist`.

+	You can get the UUID with this command `defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID`, run it in termial.

 ## Contributors

 Welcome to fork and PullRequest to do this better.